 Let’s take a look at some decision flowchart examples.

-This decision flowchart is quite simple, but it provides an ideal example of the format with the questions that need to be asked and the order in which they should be posed presented clearly.
+This decision flowchart is quite simple, but it is an ideal example of a format with questions that need to be asked and the order in which they should be posed.

-This decision tree illustrates how a financial services organization handles customer information and what decisions team members need to make depending on the answers they get as they work through the process.
+This flowchart illustrates how a financial services organization handles customer information and what decisions team members need to make depending on the answers they get.

-Another one that’s a good example of decision flow charts, this template illustrates a disciplinary process with all possible outcomes properly visualized, helping the reader follow the process more easily.
+Another great example of decision flow charts is this template which illustrates a disciplinary process with all possible outcomes properly visualized, helping the reader follow the process easily.

-This decision flowchart illustrates who has decision-making control in an emergency situation, but it could easily be used to visualize any number of processes involving interdepartmental or cross-functional teams.
+This decision flowchart illustrates who has decision-making control in an emergency situation, but it could also easily be used to visualize a number of processes involving interdepartmental or cross-functional teams.

-Help team members understand their role in a broader process by customizing this account escalation process flowchart, which is an excellent example of a decision flowchart.
+Or you canhelp team members understand their role in a broader process by customizing this account escalation process flowchart.

-For more examples of decision flow charts and decision trees, visit our blog posts:
+For more examples of decision flowcharts and decision trees, check out these blog posts:

-A more basic flowchart example, this workflow diagram helps you keep a lengthy project on track by visualizing the steps involved in completing the project.
+A more basic flowchart example is this workflow diagram which helps you keep a lengthy project on track by visualizing the steps involved in completing it.

 A swimlane flowchart is a type of workflow diagram that is always cross-functional and illustrates the order in which decisions or actions happen and the relationships between them.